Regime information for Cookham Wood Prison

 Each young person that comes into Cookham Wood will have a comprehensive induction that aims to prepare them for a stay within the establishment.
 They will meet and work with specialists who will identify and help young people with specific needs before they start going to college.

-HMYOI Cookham Wood and The Manchester College offer 30 hours education to each young person.
+HMYOI and the Education provider NOVUS offer 30 hours education to each young person.

 - Lower and Higher Functional Skills